 Who are the Primary Users of ERP Systems?

 The expanding use of ERP systems led to the expansion of the primary users.
 ERP systems are designed to meet the needs of many different users.
-Here is the primary business users type:
+Here are the primary industry users of ERP systems…

 ERP software helps finance teams manage budgeting, accounting, and forecasting.
 It can help with various functions like accounts payable, accounts receivable, financial planning, profit tracking, risk management, and reporting.